-Fermilab's comprehensive environmental monitoring and surveillance program provides for the measurement and interpretation of the impact of Fermilab operations on the public and the environment.
-Surveillance and monitoring tasks are conducted to confirm compliance with standards and permit limits as well as ensure early detection of an unplanned pollutant release.
-The location and frequency of sampling are based on established routines, operational considerations and process assessments as well as historic levels of pollutants found in each location.
+Fermilab's environmental monitoring and surveillance program provides for the measurement and interpretation of the impact of Fermilab operations on the environment.
+Surveillance and monitoring tasks are conducted to confirm compliance with established standards and specific permit limits, as well as ensure early detection of an unplanned pollutant release.
+The location and frequency of sampling are based on established routines, operational considerations and process assessments as well as historic levels of pollutants found at a particular location.
 Sampling points are selected based on the potential for adverse impacts.
 Additionally, samples of effluents and environmental media such as soil and groundwater are collected on the site and at the site boundary.
 These samples are analyzed and results are compared to applicable guidelines and standards.
 Discussed in this report are the results of Fermilab's environmental monitoring and surveillance activities, compliance with all specific environmental regulations, and our progress on environmental restoration, waste management and corrective action activities.
 The report is arranged by environmental topic and specific environmental compliance requirement.